Best Wired Security Cameras

 • Floodlight Cam Pro: $249.99

-If you qualify, though, Ring offers 0% financing with payment options up to 12 months.
-Multi-camera bundles are also available at discounted prices, so the more you buy, the more you’ll save.
-Read our Ring Cam review for the full scoop!
+Think these prices are out of your budget?
+Ring offers 0 percent financing for customers who qualify, and you can finance equipment for up to 12 months.
+There are other ways to save as well.
+Ring offers multi-camera bundles, for example, at discounted prices, so the more you buy, the more you save.
+Find out more in our Ring Cam review for the full scoop!

-If you’re looking to save even more money, you can self-monitor your Ring cameras for free.
-Of course, if you want to store video, you’ll need to purchase a Ring Protect Plan – $5 a month for a single camera or $10 a month for as many cameras as you own.
+You can also save money by self-monitoring your Ring cameras.
+True self-monitoring is free and you still get real-time alerts and the ability to check live video footage on all your cameras.
+If you want to store video, you’ll need to purchase a Ring Protect Plan – $5 a month for a single camera or $10 a month for as many cameras as you own.
 We always recommend professional monitoring, though, and Ring offers one of the cheaper deals in the industry.
 For $20 a month – $18 if you’re willing to sign up for a full year – someone else will keep an eye on your property for you and let you know any time there’s a problem.

 Connectivity Wi-fi, ethernet